Cacophobia – The Fear of Ugliness

 Everything You Need to Know about Cacophobia

-Is Cacophobia real?
+Is cacophobia real?
 While it seems like a trivial matter, it is an officially recognized phobia.
-Let’s take a closer look at what it means and possible causes.
+Let’s take a closer look at the meaning of cacophobia and its possible causes.

 Cacophobia is a strong fear or disgust of anything ugly.
-It comes from the terms “caco,” which means unpleasant, and “phobia,” which means fear.
-Since people have different ideas of what is ugly, it can be quite tricky to identify or predict the triggers.
+It comes from the terms caco, which means “unpleasant,” and phobia, which means “fear.”
+Since people have different ideas of what is ugly, it can be tricky to identify or predict the triggers.
 What may strike fear in one person with this condition may not affect another.

-The person suffering from Cacophobia tries to avoid the object or person that they consider unpleasant to look at.
+One suffering from cacophobia tries to avoid the object or person they consider unpleasant to look at.
 This avoidance could make life difficult for them and also the person they avoid.
-It is best to get professional help for Cacophobia.
+The obsession over how something or someone looks may also cause strained relationships or miscommunication in the workplace.
+You may give the impression that you are a biased person.

 Cacophobia Causes

-A history of mental illnesses in the family could put you at risk for developing mental disorders or phobias.
-This factor is true not only for Cacophobia but for other phobias.
-There’s a chance that Cacophobia is a symptom of other mental issues.
+A history of mental illness in the family could put you at risk for developing mental disorders or phobias.
+This factor is true not only for cacophobia but for other phobias.
+There’s also a chance that cacophobia is a symptom of other mental issues.

 Symptoms of Cacophobia